Restaurants

 Denver has one of the top airports in the country for dining, largely due to DIA’s relatively recent prioritization of partnering with local restaurant brands.
 It all started with Root Down, which has been wildly successful since its airport debut over a decade ago.
 In 2024, DIA launched 29 new concessionaires, including familiar names such as El Chingon Bistro, Mizu Sushi Izakaya and Bar Dough.

 Taco Bell launched its more upscale Cantina brand in Chicago’s Wicker Park neighborhood a decade ago, most notably bringing boozy beverages to its lineup there.
-Beer, wine and its signature Twisted Freezes, including a Baja Blast version, are staples of the Cantina brand.
+Beer, wine and the signature Twisted Freezes, including a Baja Blast version, are staples of the Cantina brand.
 But the addition of alcohol has proven tricky for the brand as it has expanded over the years.
 Some Cantina locations, including a short-lived outpost that opened in Boulder in 2017, were never able to obtain a liquor license, leading to quick closures.

 frozen drink machines inside a taco bell cantina